 There’s big news about the Common Core this week that I’d be remiss not to mention.
 If you teach in K-12 or follow education news (and most of my readers do), you'll know about the legislative efforts in many states over the years on behalf of English language learners (ELL).
 Most states have received some type of education mandate to help elevate their ELL students.
 In states with particularly large populations of ELL, districts have received funding to design courses and provide resources that level the learning playing field as much as possible for ELL students.

-Unfortunately, though they’re only a few months into them in most states, the Common Core Standards have thrown a wrench in ELL achievement.
-This is because by most measures, the Common Core is much more rigorous than state standards of the past, and therefore much more difficult for ELL students to master.
+Unfortunately, though they’re only a few months into the Standards in most states, the Common Core has thrown a wrench into ELL achievement because by most measures, the Common Core is much more rigorous than state standards of the past, and therefore much more difficult for ELL students to master.

 In order to help educators guide ELL students toward mastery of the Common Core Standards, CCSSO has coordinated the development of a framework to assist states in developing or adapting English Language Proficiency (ELP) standards to align with the Common Core, called the “English Language Proficiency Development Framework.”
-They describe what some are calling Common Core Standards for English Language Learners:
+The Development Framework describes what some are calling Common Core Standards for English Language Learners:

 The Common Core State Standards (CCSS) have been adopted by 46 states and the District of Columbia as the benchmark for determining college and career readiness in English language arts/literacy and mathematics…these rigorous standards articulate high expectations for students in these content areas…but given the sophisticated use of language required by the standards, these changes also entail a reconceptualization of the way English language learners (ELLs) “apprentice” into these demanding disciplinary practices1 by simultaneously acquiring and developing language as well as acquiring disciplinary knowledge and skills.